covoiturage-libre/covoiturage-libre/README.md

 `postgis 2.2.2`

+`elasticsearch 2.4`

 * Configuration

-Create a database.yml with postgis adapter
+Create a database.yml file

 `cp config/database.yml.example config/database.yml`

+NB : a simple postgresql config file does the jobs.
+The adapter is `postgis` but `postgresql` works as well.

 * Database creation